Cosmian/cloudproof-big-data/README.md

                                   (AND)
  -s,--search                      search the supplied root URI for the
                                   words
+ -zi,--drop-indexes               drop the indexes before running the
+                                  injector (i.e. --encrypt)
 ```

 ### Example Usage

 This shows examples using the Hadoop test environment set-up below

-To use the spark version, simply replace `java -jar target/cloudproof-demo-2.0.0.jar` with `./spark-run.sh` in any example below
+To use the spark version, simply replace `java -jar target/cloudproof-demo-3.0.0.jar` with `./spark-run.sh` in any example below

 Replace the `hdfs:` scheme with `hdfsk:` in the URIs below if you wish to use
 the HDFS connector with kerberos authentication (the 2.7.5 hadoop docker below does NOT use Kerberos)